ThemeCafe/Docs/docs/themecreation/general/patching.md

 ![Image title](imgs/p4.webp)

-??? failure "Having issues?"

-    - If you're getting a Source ROM checksum mismatch or a red "X", you can follow [Troubleshooting](../troubleshooting.md#checksum-mismatch)
+!!! failure "If you're getting a Source ROM checksum mismatch or a red "X", you can follow [Troubleshooting](../../troubleshooting.md#checksum-mismatch)"

 Finally remove the `(Patched)` from the name